MarikaBBB/MarikaBBB.github.io/README.md

 - Animating Avatars: Clicking on an avatar triggers an animation effect, adding visual appeal to the web page.
 - Speech Bubble: A speech bubble appears when the user scrolls to a specific section of the web page, creating a dynamic visual cue.
-- Hover Boxes: Hovering over country flags reveals additional information about each country, allowing users to explore various locations.
-- Pop-up Windows: Clicking on flag icons opens pop-up windows with detailed information about specific countries, enabling users to delve deeper into each location.
+- Pop-up Windows: Clicking on flag icons opens pop-up windows with detailed information about me.
 - Project Carousel: A looping carousel showcases your projects, allowing users to navigate through them and view project details.
-- Smooth Scrolling: Clicking the "Start My Story" button smoothly scrolls to the image map section, providing a seamless user experience.
+- Smooth Scrolling: Clicking the "Start My Story" button smoothly scrolls to the image map section and open the first po-up window.
 - Image Sources: I used Freepik for finding images (https://www.freepik.com) and Pixton (https://app.pixton.com/#/) for creating my avatar.

 ### Challenges